The Economics of Direct Primary Care: Why the Numbers Work

 • Sustainable panels.

 It’s not just about making money.
-It’s about building a practice that lets you love medicine again — without sacrificing your financial future.
+It’s about building a practice that lets you love medicine again.
+All without sacrificing your financial future.

 If you’re a PA who feels stuck between debt, burnout, and a broken system, the Direct Primary Care - Direct Impact: The PA’s Roadmap to Freedom will give you the blueprint to build a practice that works for both your patients and your bank account.